Michael Pitt: Modeling

 Pitt has modeled for numerous designer campaigns.
 In 2012, he was named the face of Italian fashion house Prada and modeled their menswear line.
 He was also featured in two separate Rag & Bone campaigns prior to the release of his self-directed campaign—once for Fall/Winter 2013, with French actress Léa Seydoux, and once for Fall/Winter 2014, with actress Winona Ryder.

 Personal life

-In 2005, Pitt revealed that he had been "engaged for a long time now" to model Jamie Bochert and said of her: "She's my other half."
+Pitt had previously been engaged to Asia Argento from 2003 to 2004.
+In 2009, Pitt revealed that he had been "engaged for a long time now" to model Jamie Bochert and said of her: "She's my other half."
 The two ended their relationship in 2014.

-Pitt had previously been engaged to Asia Argento from 2003 to 2004.
+Arrests

 In July 2022, Pitt was arrested and charged with assault and petty larceny after allegedly hitting another man multiple times and taking his phone.
 In September, Pitt was hospitalized and deemed "emotionally disturbed" after being accused of throwing items at people from the rooftop of a building.

+On May 2, 2025, Pitt was arrested and arraigned at the Kings Supreme Criminal Court in Brooklyn in connection with incidents reported to have occurred between 2020 and 2021.
+He faces charges including two counts of first-degree sexual abuse, as well as charges of assault involving injury with a blunt object and second-degree strangulation.
+Pitt is alleged to have engaged in at least four incidents of sex abuse.
+In July, Pitt released a series of screenshots to TMZ showing texts from his ex-girlfriend in which she appears to give her consent to most of the sexual acts, while claiming to have lied about the other charges.